 How much latex degradation should I expect?

-It’s important to realize that latex deterioration is inevitable, and you should not be alarmed if you see some wear-and-tear even after a first use.
+It’s important to realize that latex deterioration is inevitable, and you should not be alarmed if you see some wear-and-tear even after the first use.
 Latex is a very soft natural product and as such is subject to wear and abrasion over time.
 Any latex – no matter what brand, model or price point you choose- can begin to show forms of wear from the very first use: this is normal due to the physical properties which give latex the grip that you need.

-Please note that if using a goalkeeper glove on an artificial surface such as 3G or astro turf you will be placing a higher level of stress on the latex, therefore it will wear out much more quickly.
+Please note that if using goalkeeper gloves on an artificial surface such as 3G or astro turf you will be placing a higher level of stress on the latex, therefore it will wear out much more quickly.Questions?

 We are here to help.
 Email us at firstname.lastname@example.org or chat with us on the website anytime.